arjunkhode/Web-developer-illy-mistakes-/readme.md

 1. Does the screen keyword apply to the device's physical screen or the browser's viewport?

 	It applies to the browser's viewport and not the physical screen.

+1. Overflow:hidden creates a new block formatting context.

+1. keygen is a valid HTML tag.
+It is used for keygeneration in signed certificates